hjander/rxjava-crawler/README.md

-# rxjava maven docker toy example
+# crawler with rxjava maven docker as toy example

 #### prerequisites